Involving the next generation of scientists and physicians in our work is important to us.

 Harshana Liyanage

-Harshana Liyanage graduated from Odessa National Medical University in Ukraine with a Medical Degree (M.D) in General Medicine and is planning to take the United States Medical Licensing Examination (USMLE) for residency.
-Before moving to the United States, Harshana worked as a medical auditor under Quality Assurance for the oncology, hematology, and cardiology departments at Lanka Hospital in Sri Lanka.
+Harshana Liyanage graduated from Odessa National Medical University in Ukraine with a Medical Degree in General Medicine.
+He worked as a medical auditor under Quality Assurance for the oncology, hematology, and cardiology departments in Sri Lanka and also has experience as a hemodialysis technician.